 You can see the videos I made of the building process (Video part one, Video part two, and Video part three).

-Cut the bottom and roofline using your graphite marks as reference.
+Cut the bottom and roofline using your graphite marks as a reference.

 Cutting along the roofline

-Now trace your cut out front on to the board for the back of the birdhouse and cut it out.
-Next, measure the wall height on your cut out front board.
-Cut out your wall board to the right height and repeat on the second side board.
+Now trace your cut-out front to the board for the back of the birdhouse and cut it out.
+Next, measure the wall height on your cut-out front board.
+Cut your wall board to the correct height and repeat on the second side board.

 Measuring the wall height